CSC207-UofT/course-project-tut0201-007/phase0/specification.md

 Which is why we decided to make our own.

 ## The Project
-A user specifies which courses they want to take, and also specify filters, like "No classes after 5 PM" through the CLI.
+A user specifies which courses they want to take, and also specify filters, like "No classes after 5 PM", or to find sections with no conflicts, through the CLI.
 The program queries the U of T Academic Calendar for the Tutorial & Lecture Sections of each requested course, and creates all schedules that meet the given criteria.
 This can be navigated either directly in the CLI.
 The user selects a generated schedule, and the program generates ICS invites that can be used with most calendar apps.

+### Entities:

+#### Schedule ->
+A class that represents a possible schedule consisting of distinct lecture and tutorial sessions for each course.

+#### Course ->
+A class that stores possible lecture and tutorial sections for each course.

+### Session ->
+A class that represents a distinct time slot for some class.
+It is used by course, and stored in schedule.

 ### Use Cases: